dmandelin/world/notes/next.md

 between 50-500.
 Later we'll add factors that allow population to grow further, but we don't need that right away.

+More on population dynamics from "Zipf's law for cities: an explanation", by Xavier Gabaix:
+- Apparently we can reach Zipf's law if we have settlements with these
+  properties:
+  - Exponential growth with nonzero variance in the growth rate
+  - Growth rate distribution is independent of size
+    - Since cities generally have more artificial amenities, apparently we really can only explain this if there's an inherent disamenity to scale!
+This would also help explain why growth is more in number of settlements than size at first.
+    - We can also have splitting, and interestingly, if splitting is slower than growth, then growth will dominate and we'll see a Zipf distribution.
+But if splitting is faster than growth, which perhaps it could be early on, then sizes may stay more similar.
+  - Minimum settlement size.
+Obviously satisfied by N = 1, but in practice we can probably set a floor of 50-500 depending on region for how people apparently chose to live.
+- So, apparently we'd almost pretty much be there: we could make things work per settlement and see if the distributions behave how we want.
+  - Also note that the analysis shows that the *average* city size ratios follow rank ratios, but the standard deviation in that is high.
+So, it's quite common to find that both #2 and #3 are about the same size.
+    - It's also normal for the capital to be bigger than expected because of its unique political significance.
+I think it also makes sense to allow for other special somewhat inherent amenities: my intuition is that those would still more or less satisfy the assumptions.
+    - Apparently there's also a phenomenon where smaller cities have a somewhat higher variance in their growth rate due to less diversified resource base, but we could completely ignore this and not be that far off.
+  - But we do need some differences in the growth model.
+And according to this paper, urban growth was historically mostly due to migration.
+    That also makes sense in the light of the common idea of cities as "population sinks".

+From "Urban Scaling Laws" by Ribeiro and Netto:
+- GDP goes with about the 1.1 power in some examples
+- Scaling exponents have certain distributions for certain kinds of
+  things:
+  - Individual needs (housing, job, water): generally close to linear (a bit more spread on the high side up to 1.2 or so).
+  - Infrastructure: around 0.85 (range 0.5-1.2): need less per person as city grows.
+    - Sublinear scaling depends on being able to "fill space".
+If that isn't happening, scaling may be superlinear.
+Causes include providing the infrastructure to only a few people, or regulatory processes that block building out common infrastructure.
+    - Apparently the causes of this aren't that well understood.
+  - Social variables: economic output, infection: around 1.15 (range 1.0-1.3).
+    - Here it's agreed that the larger frequency of interactions drives this.

 For status, we already do have the concept of "eminent families" in the model, but they aren't actually any different from anyone else.
 - Let's give them a wealth bonus to represent a combination of having